Anscom/FullyResponsiveWebsite/README.md

 # FullyResponsiveWebsite
-This repository intend show responsive websites
+This repository intend to show responsive websites